Applying to Colgate

 While other considerations are important, the academic record stands at the heart of any admission decision.
 An academic record is evaluated strictly in terms of course selection and achievement — that is, what a student did with what was available in the school attended.

-The typical distribution of courses across disciplines for most accepted students is four years of English (especially composition and literature); four years of mathematics; four years of natural and physical sciences, with a lab; four years of social sciences (particularly advanced courses in history); and at least three years of a foreign language.
+The typical distribution of courses across disciplines for most accepted students is four years of English (especially composition and literature); four years of mathematics; four years of natural and physical sciences, with a lab; four years of social sciences; and at least three years of a foreign language.
 Colgate encourages elective coursework in the arts and strongly advises students to pursue honors and advanced-level courses in major areas of interest.

 All applicants should follow these recommendations to the best of their ability.
-Scheduling problems or other circumstances that limit course selection should be conveyed in a statement attached to the application.
+Scheduling problems or other circumstances that limit course selection should be conveyed in the additional information section of the application.
 Colgate evaluates applications based on the material available, but further information may be requested.
+Students are required to submit official documentation of high school degree completion or an acceptable equivalency certificate prior to enrolling at Colgate.

 Faculty and counselor recommendations are vital to the admission evaluation.
 Faculty recommendations must be written by teachers from core academic subjects in an applicant’s 10th, 11th, or 12th grade year.
 Additional recommendations may also be useful if they are written by those who know an applicant well and have been in a position to evaluate the student’s performance.
 Good judgment should be used in asking for additional recommendations; too many testimonials can make an application more difficult to interpret and process.

-A candidate requesting institutional need-based financial aid assistance should complete the CSS PROFILE and the Free Application for Federal Student Aid (FAFSA).
-The CSS PROFILE is due by November 15 for Early Decision I candidates and by January 15 for Early Decision II and regular decision candidates.
+A domestic candidate requesting institutional need-based financial aid should complete the CSS PROFILE and the Free Application for Federal Student Aid (FAFSA).
+International students and those who do not qualify for federal financial aid must submit only the CSS PROFILE.
+These forms are due by November 15 for Early Decision I candidates and by January 15 for Early Decision II and regular decision candidates.
 Transfer applicants should submit the CSS PROFILE and the FAFSA by the admission deadline of the term for which they are applying.
-Additional information may be obtained in Financial Aid and at colgate.edu/financialaid.
+Additional information may be obtained by contacting the Office of Financial Aid and at colgate.edu/financialaid.

-A candidate can complete and submit an application electronically.
-Applicants must submit the following required documents: the first-year application, a one-page Colgate writing supplement, the Mid-Year School report, and an Early Decision Agreement form for students applying under the Early Decision program.
+A candidate must complete and submit an application electronically.
+Applicants must submit the following required documents: the first-year application, the Mid-Year School report, and an Early Decision Agreement form for students applying under the Early Decision program.
+An optional Colgate writing supplement is available for students to expand upon their application materials electronically, in their applicant portal.
 The first-year application includes a School Report and Teacher Evaluation forms for the guidance counselor and two high school teachers to complete and submit.
 Applications for first-year admission must be submitted by January 15.
-Applications submitted online require an electronic signature.
+Applications should be submitted online and require an electronic signature.
 More information about the application process can be found at colgate.edu/apply.

 Colgate requires a non-refundable fee of $60 from all candidates for admission.
-This fee may be waived upon certification of extreme financial hardship by the guidance counselor or by a school-certified College Board Fee Waiver.
-The application fee is also waived for students whose permanent mailing address is outside the United States.
+This fee may be waived upon certification of extreme financial hardship by the guidance counselor or by a school-certified College Board Fee Waiver, or for students who qualify for a fee waiver through the Common Application or Coalition Application.
+The application fee is also waived for non-US citizens.

 Admission is granted only through notification by the Office of Admission.
-Regular Admission decisions are announced in late March or early April.
+Early decision notifications are released in mid-December.
+Regular admission decisions are announced in late March.
 Financial aid candidates normally receive notice of any aid award with their acceptance letters.
 All accepted candidates wishing to enroll, other than Early Decision candidates (see below), must pay a non-refundable tuition deposit of $500 by May 1.
-Envelopes postmarked after May 1 may not be accepted.

 While most students apply for admission with the intention of entering college the following fall, some accepted applicants may wish to postpone entrance to Colgate for a period of time.